Monday, July 29, 2013

 Well, these sheets have never worked for me.
 Details with no context have never helped me get to know my characters, and sometimes they even pigeonhole me into something I came up with because I needed to fill in that slot.

-There's nothing wrong with starting a story with basic, underdeveloped characters.
-Part of the fun is discovering who these people are.
-And sometimes, you don't know the type of person your character needs to be (or is) until you see how the story unfolds.
+There's nothing wrong with starting a story with basic, underdeveloped characters if you need to write them to know them first.
+When part of the fun is discovering who these people are.
+Sometimes you don't know the type of person your character needs to be (or is) until you see how the story unfolds.

 Things I Find Useful to Know Before I Write